Alexandre-Belhomme/GoGoLoco-Modular-Avatar/README.md

 This repo gives you acccess to a package to integrate GoGoLoco as a Modular Avatar Prefab.

+Click here to access to the [Deployed listing](https://alexandre-belhomme.github.io/gogoloco-ma>) <-

 Modular Avatar will be loaded as a VPM dependency.

 If you don't have it yet, add is as a vpm list here : <https://modular-avatar.nadena.dev>